BrucePerens/rigcontrol/README.md

 The console is for debugging and maintenance, not everyday use of the device, so this should not generally present a problem to the user.

+Changing the console
+baud rate is fraught with difficulty, setting the baud rate of the embedded software and tools must be done in a specific order, or the device becomes unflashable with the tools as configured.
+Also, new hardware comes with the baud rate set to 115200, and reconfiguring the tool baud rate makes new hardware unflashable with them.